the-events-calendar/tribe-common/readme.txt

 = [4.11.2] TBD =

-* Fix - Fix JavaScript error in tribe dialog when there are no dialogs.
+* Fix - JavaScript error in tribe dialog when there are no dialogs.
 Change fallback from object to array.
 [TCMN-34]

 = [4.11.0.1] 2020-02-05 =